MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

    When you use Azure Blob storage for backups, Velero requires a storage account and a blob container to store the backups.
 The following example shows the storage account created in a new `Velero_Backups` resource group.

-   The storage account needs to be created with a globally unique ID since this is used in DNS.<!--Should this be "Azure DNS"--> The sample script uses `uuidgen` to randomly generate a unique name.
+   The storage account needs to be created with a globally unique ID for DNS.
+The sample script uses `uuidgen` to randomly generate a unique name.
 You can use any method as long as the name follows [Azure naming rules for storage accounts](/azure/storage/common/storage-account-overview#storage-account-name).

-   The storage account is created with encryption at rest capabilities (Microsoft managed keys)<!--How do managed keys apply.
-Add a word or two to clarify the relationship.--> and is configured to only allow access via HTTPS connections.
+   The storage account is created with encryption at rest capabilities (using Microsoft managed keys)<!--Link to managed keys overview?--> and is configured to only allow access via HTTPS connections.

    1. Create a resource group for the backup storage account.
 Change directories to your preferred location, if needed, and run the following commands: